step-/find-n-run/usr/share/doc/findnrun/plugin.md

 ```

 tap-command prepends `.*` to `${term}`
-Since find option -iregex matches _on the whole path_, we start the search expression with ".*" otherwise find -iregex would never match.
+Since find option -iregex matches _on the whole path_, we start the search expression with `.*` otherwise find -iregex would never match.

+### Multi-field tap example

+So far we have only seen examples of source taps that output a single column, the tap-data column, for each record.
+Of course a tap could want to output multi-field records, perhaps to show a different icon for each record or a label that differs from its tap-data.
+This is possible and there is a fully worked-out example to study.
+Since it's a more substantial example, it isn't included in this document.
+You can find it in file [/usr/share/doc/findnrun/examples/multi-field-tap.sh](examples/multi-field-tap.sh).

 ### Plugin performance